Part-Time Master of Social Work Program (MSW)

 There are two important policies we would like to briefly summarize for students in the Part-Time MSW Program:

 • Graduate Assistantship Policy: Per university policy, 131 students (which includes the Part-Time Program) are permitted to hold TA/RA/PA positions (including those above 33%) but will not receive the tuition remission that is typically part of the compensation package for a graduate assistantship.
+Limited School funding may be available to support Part-Time MSW students working as a TA for the School.

 • Program/Course Enrollment Policy: Students in this program cannot enroll in other graduate programs.
 All MSW requirements must be met by taking courses in the Part-Time MSW Program.
 You must consult with an advisor prior to taking any coursework outside of the Part-Time MSW Program.